Dehydration Treatment in Palm Bay, FL

-Looking for a effective treatment for dehydration?
+Looking for an effective treatment for dehydration?
 Visit Restore Health Urgent Care.
 Our medical team can help you and determine the best treatment plan for you.
 For more information call us or schedule an appointment online.
-We serve patients from Palm Bay FL, Malabar FL, Melbourne FL and June Park FL.
+We are conveniently located at 1840 Eldron Blvd SE.
+Suite 1 Palm Bay, FL 32909.

 Dehydration is when your body is using more water than you are taking in.
 Dehydration often happens when a person is vomiting, has diarrhea, or is simply not drinking enough water.
 Symptoms include dizziness, weakness and fainting.

 If you are dehydrated, drinking water or sports drinks can help.
 Cooling down your body temperature can also help.
 Medical care might be needed on some occasions, especially if there is a high fever.

 Causes of Dehydration

 We lose water every day in through the water vapor in the breath we exhale, when we sweat, urinate, and water is also lost in stools.
 When we lose more water than our bodies are using, we may become out of balance or dehydrated.
 Severe dehydration is a serious matter, and can lead to death.